quintanilha6/spring-boot/README.md

 @RequestMapping(value="/<ROUTE>", method= RequestMethod.GET) - Maps the request to <ROUTE> and specifies the type of request<br>
 @SessionAttributes("<ATTRIBUTE>") - saves <ATRIBUTE> in session, i.e. accross diferent views<br>
 @InitBinder - populating command and form object arguments of annotated handler methods <br>
+@RestController - Types that carry this annotation are treated as controllers where @RequestMapping methods assume @ResponseBody semantics by default.

 ## Credits
 This repo had the help of [this course](https://www.udemy.com/course/spring-boot-tutorial-for-beginners/).
 Each folders refers to the different fields of the ToC defined within it.